Six ways you’ll benefit as a UTS postgrad student

 This approach is essential in a time when technology is set to significantly disrupt the work landscape, with developments such as AI, machine learning and automation predicted to either significantly alter jobs, or open new, unforeseen opportunities.

 To give our students the tools to adapt and thrive, we’re planning to reach 50 per cent of our students with entrepreneurial experiences by 2023, through workshops, online toolkits, and startup internship opportunities.
-As it stands, the UTS Startups community has more than 150 emerging business which are open to student participation – receiving support such as free co-working space, mentoring and industry connections.
+As it stands, the UTS Startups community has more than 150 emerging businesses which are open to student participation – receiving support such as free co-working space, mentoring and industry connections.